 If you want to give your puppy a good head start, feed them a puppy formulated diet from this brand on Amazon.

-21. Pyredoodle – The Poodle and Great Pyrenees mix
+21. Poodle & Great Pyrenees mix (AKA Pyredoodle)

 The popular Poodle is the perfect mix for almost any dog, regardless if they’re the size of a Beagle or the size of a Husky.